Skip to content

 auths init --profile developer --non-interactive

-This sets gpg.format, gpg.ssh.program, user.signingKey, and commit.gpgSign automatically.
+This sets gpg.format, gpg.ssh.program, user.signingKey, commit.gpgSign, and core.hooksPath automatically.
 The sections below explain each setting for manual configuration or debugging.

 Manual Git Configuration